The Spring in a fairy tale

-It was April.
+It was Spring.
 Early in the morning.
 In the secret garden, the flowers had raised their heads to welcome the sun.
 Drops of dew hung from their petals and they let their aroma diffuse into the atmosphere.

 A butterfly with yellow wings, blue and red dots, cheerfully tossed from one flower to another, kissed them, blinking with grace her wings.
 As she sat on a red rose, drinking its aroma, a bee arrived and began to suck the nectar.

 -Good morning said the little butterfly.
 My name is Iris, what is yours?

 The bee looked at her in amazement.
 She was busy, she did not have time to talk.
 But, she thought, she should answer out of politeness:

 -I’m the bee number 18 she replied.
 I work for my hive, and I can’t stay for long.

 -Stay for a while, to know each other, Iris told her.
 See what a beautiful day it is!